-Few actions could be more visible than the one Aguilar took in March, when she attended President Donald Trump’s first address to Congress.
-Invited by U.S. Sen. Kamala Harris and Julie Chavez Rodriguez, the granddaughter of legendary activist Cesar Chavez, Aguilar helped represent thousands of people who, like her, were aided by legislation such as the DREAM Act and executive orders like DACA.
+Her turn in activism began in March, when Aguilar attended President Trump’s first address to Congress.
+Invited by U.S. Sen. Kamala Harris (CA) and Julie Chavez Rodriguez, the granddaughter of legendary activist Cesar Chavez, Aguilar helped represent thousands of people who, like her, were aided by DACA and state legislation such as the California DREAM Act.

 Aguilar called the experience in Washington “amazing,” but she could also see the hardened division in the congressional chamber.
 That divisiveness could have a significant impact on the lives of many people in her situation.

 Aguilar’s family settled in Fresno in California’s Central Valley.
 There were five children and her parents, who are small crop farmers and also raise livestock.

 None of the kids she grew up with talked much about their backgrounds, says Aguilar.
 But things began to change as college approached.

 "Up until twelfth grade there was no difference between myself and the other kids,” she says.
 “We didn't realize that there was a distinction.
 I didn't have a social security number, and the others did.
 I was going to be limited in terms of financial aid for the university, and maybe others didn't.
 And I was not going to qualify for grants like others did."

 Despite these limitations, Aguilar was accepted to the University of California, Merced.
 It was there her love of science was first sparked.